tgeijten/sconegym/README.md

 * Python 3.9

 ## Installation
-To install sconegym, navigate to the folder where you downloaded the sconegym repository and type:
+To install sconegym, navigate to your local sconegym repository and type:

 ```
 pip install -e .